Time-Varying Parameters as Ridge Regressions

+{\sc \textbf{Time-Variation Budget Interpretation}.} Like any ridge regression problem, \eqref{eqn:basicridge} can be written as a minimization problem with a "parameter budget" constraint \citep{hastie2015statistical}.
+In our context, the parameter budget has a specific meaning as "Time-Variation Budget" given \(\boldsymbol{\theta}\)'s content.
+Precisely, we have

+where TVB stands for the "Time-Variation Budget", a constant corresponding to the maximal total magnitude of \(\boldsymbol{\theta}\).
+Technically (but less so practically), one could tune TVB instead of $\lambda$ and achieve identical results.
+Still, this representation is useful to understand how the amount of time-variation is set in the 2SRR context using cross-validation techniques.
+It asks the question: given a specific dataset finite sample limitations, how much time-variation can we afford?
+The CV answer is: as much as out-of-sample performance in predicting $y_t$ does not degrade from overly wiggly parameter path estimates.

-One last question to address is that of the hypothesized behavior of $\lambda$ as a function of $T$ and $K$.
-In a standard ridge context (i.e., with constant parameters) where the number of regressors is fixed as the sample increases, $\lambda \rightarrow 0$ as $T$ grows and we get back the OLS solution.
-This is not gonna happen in the TVP setup since the effective number of regressors is $KT$, and it clearly grows as fast as $T$.
-When it comes to $K$, $\lambda$ will tend to increase with it simply because a larger model requires more regularization.
-This is a feature of the model, not the ridge estimation strategy.
-But the latter helps make it crystal clear.
-This means there is little hope to find a lot of time variation in a large model -- provided it is tuned to predict well.
+This representation also helps in understanding the hypothesized behavior of \(\lambda\) as a function of \(T\) and \(K\).
+In a standard ridge context, where the number of regressors is fixed as the sample size increases, \(\lambda \rightarrow 0\) as \(T\) grows, and we return to the OLS solution.
+This will not happen in the TVP setup since the effective number of regressors is \(KT\), which grows as fast as \(T\).
+Regarding \(K\), \(\lambda\) will tend to increase with it, simply because a larger model requires more regularization.
+This is a feature of the model, not the ridge estimation strategy, and the representation in \eqref{basicridge2} clarifies that, for a fixed TVB, the total amount of time-variation must now be shared across more predictors as \(K\) increases.
+This results in less time-variation allocated to each coefficient individually.